idubrov/idubrov.github.io/_drafts/dynamic-casting-traits.md

 ## Building the Registry

-For this experiment, we are creating two specific plugin interfaces.
+For this experiment, we will start with two specific plugin interfaces.
 Both are just regular Rust traits:

 ```rust
 /// Generate a greeting message for the given name.